Renkonj/Renkonj/README.md

 - ❓ Ask me about... actually, I'm the one asking questions (I just started to journey!)

-- ⚡ Fun fact: I changed my major during my sophomore year - I used to study Global Studies
+- ⚡ Fun fact: I changed my major during my sophomore year of undergrad - I used to study Global Studies

 <br/>